mvolkmann/blog/src/smalltalk.md

 ## Halo

-To open the halo (set of surrounding buttons) for an item, ctrl-shift-click it (or ctrl-right-click it).
+To open the halo (set of surrounding buttons) for an item, cmd-click it.
+If the item is embedded in other morphs, cmd-click multiple times until a halo appears around the desired morph.

 <img alt="Smalltalk halo" style="width: 50%"
   src="/blog/assets/smalltalk-halo.png?v={{pkg.version}}">